Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Simulations

-further implying a signal-to-noise ratio (SNR) range of about $.6$ to about $1.2$.
-Compared to existing simulations studies for the high-dimensional logit, the signals considered here are rather low.\footnote{For example, the design in \citet*[Section 5.2]{friedman_regularization_2010} implies a SNR of three.
-In \citet[Section 5]{ng_feature_2004}, the SNR is over 30.}
+Compared to existing simulation studies for high-dimensional binary response models, the SNRs considered here are relatively low.\footnote{For example, the binary logit designs in \citet[Section 5.2]{friedman_regularization_2010} and \citet[Section 5]{ng_feature_2004} imply SNRs of three and over 30, respectively.}